Paparogue/SearchCommentUltimate/README.md

 ### Configuration Options
 - **Enable/Disable**: Toggle the plugin functionality on or off
 - **Additional settings can be configured through the UI**

-## Disclaimer
-This plugin is not affiliated with or endorsed by Square Enix.
-Use of this plugin may violate the FFXIV Terms of Service.

 ## Support
 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.